Part 3 - Miscellaneous Definitions

 Auto Control or Automatic Control - USN terminology meaning that the guns are being pointed at the target via data transferred electromechanically from the fire control computer (rangekeeper) system without manual input.
 See "Local Control" below.

 Battle Ranges - The gun ranges at which navies expected to fight grew dramatically during the first half of the twentieth century.
 By 1900, most navies considered 1,000 yards to be the maximum range at which battles would be fought, although the 1898 Battle of Santiago during the Spanish-American War was fought at ranges up to 9,500 yards.
 In 1903, the US Navy thought of 3,000 yards as being the probable battle range.
+On the other side of the Atlantic in that same year, during tests carried out on HMS Venerable, British Admiral Sir Reginald Custance remarked "It is practically useless to open fire at ranges beyond 4,000 yards, and 8,000 yards is a ridiculous and impossible range at which to fight."
 Most of the major naval battles in 1905 during the Russo-Japanese War took place at ranges between 3,000 and 9,000 yards.
 A British naval observer of those battles, Capt.
 William Pakenham, concluded that superior British gunnery should allow fire to be opened at 20,000 yards and that 10,000 yards would be seen as close range.
 However, in 1905 the famous battleship HMS Dreadnought was designed to fight at 6,000 yards.
 By 1907, US battleships were being designed to fight at 8,000 to 10,000 yards.
 In December 1910 the Chief of the US Bureau of Ordnance was quoted in Brassy as stating that 12,000 yards was the maximum battle limit as "at 15,000 yards all or nearly all of the actual hull of the [target] was below the horizon."
 This referred to the view from turret gunsights; a spotter 90 feet up could see nearly twice as far.
-In 1911 the battleship USS Delaware was able to repeatedly hit the obsolete USS San Marcos (ex-Texas) at 16,000 yards by utilizing such a spotter technique.
+In 1911 the battleship USS Delaware (B-28) was able to repeatedly hit the obsolete USS San Marcos (ex-Texas) at 16,000 yards by utilizing such a spotter technique.
 In 1914 the British considered that "very long range" fire would commence at 15,000 yards for ships with 13.5" guns and at 13,000 yards for ships with 12" guns.
 However, at the Battle of Dogger Bank in January 1915, British ships opened fire at ranges of about 20,000 yards and were able to score hits even though their range finders were inaccurate at any range over about 15,000 yards.
 The USS South Dakota (BB-49) class of 1918 was designed for battle at 18,000 yards or more and when USS North Carolina (BB-55) was designed in the mid-1930s, she was expected to open fire at 24,000 yards.

 BuOrd - USN Bureau of Ordnance.
 The Bureau of Ordnance and Hydrography was established on 31 August 1842 and changed to the Bureau of Ordnance (BuOrd) on 5 July 1862.
 The Bureau of Ordnance was abolished on 18 August 1959 when its functions were transferred to the Bureau of Naval Weapons (BuWeps).
 BuWeps was replaced by Naval Ordnance Systems Command which was established on 1 May 1966.
 This command and the Naval Ship Systems Command were combined to become the Naval Sea Systems Command which was established on 1 July 1974.